-1 Introduction and Results 1 2 Amplitude of one soft and $n$ massless closed superstrings 6 3 Soft expansion through subsubleading order 9 4 Soft action on the lower-point amplitude 11 5 String corrections in heterotic string from gauge invariance 16 6 Conclusions and remarks 19 $\mathbf{A}$ Explicit action of the subsubleading soft operator 20
+1 Introduction and results 1 2 Amplitude of one soft and n massless closed superstrings 6 3 Soft expansion through subsubleading order 9 4 Soft action on the lower-point amplitude 11 5 String corrections in heterotic string from gauge invariance 15 6 Conclusions and remarks 18 \mathbf{A} Explicit action of the subsubleading soft operator 18

-1 Introduction and Results
+1 Introduction and results

 In this work we consider the tree-level scattering amplitudes of massless states in the NS-NS (Neveu-Schwarz) sector of closed superstrings, and analyze the behavior of the amplitude when one of the external states, either a graviton, dilaton or a Kalb-Ramond field, becomes soft with respect to the other (hard) states.
-This is a direct continuation of our earlier works in Ref.
+This is a direct continuation of our earlier works in ref.
 [1, 2], where we dealt with the same problem, but in the bosonic string only.
-In Ref.
+In ref.
 [1] the soft behavior of a massless closed string was computed through subsubleading order in the soft momentum, when the hard states were all tachyons, and through subleading order, when the hard states were any other massless closed state in the bosonic string.
-These soft behaviors were shown for the graviton and dilaton to generically admit soft theorems with the factorizing soft part being equal to the known leading and subleading soft theorems of a graviton in pure field theory [3], and of a dilaton in string theory [4].
-The subsubleading soft behavior, when scattering on hard tachyons was found instead to have an additional factorizing piece, only relevant for a soft dilaton, as compared to the recently discovered subsubleading soft theorem for the graviton in field theory [5, 6, 7] (for complementary discussions, see also Ref.[8]).
+These soft behaviors were shown for the graviton and dilaton to generically admit soft theorems with the factorizing soft part being equal to the known leading and subleading soft theorems of a graviton in pure field theory [3-6], and of a dilaton in string theory [7, 8].
+The subsubleading soft behavior, when scattering on hard tachyons was found instead to have an additional factorizing piece, only relevant for a soft dilaton, as compared to the recently discovered subsubleading soft theorem for the graviton in field theory [9-11] (for complementary discussions, see also ref.
+[12-27]).

-As shown in [7], the field theory soft theorem results for the graviton all follow by just imposing gauge invariance of the scattering amplitudes.
-This same analysis can be extended to also cover the dilaton collectively with the graviton, and as shown in Ref.
-[9], one indeed recovers the additional piece at subsubleading order, found explicitly in Ref.
+As shown in [11], the field theory soft theorem results for the graviton all follow by just imposing gauge invariance of the scattering amplitudes.
+This same analysis can be extended to also cover the dilaton collectively with the graviton, and as shown in ref.
+[28], one indeed recovers the additional piece at subsubleading order, found explicitly in ref.
 [1], when scattering on hard tachyons, signalling universality of the soft theorem.
-In Ref.
+In ref.
 [2] we extended our analysis in the bosonic string by computing the subsubleading soft behavior of a massless closed state scattering on other hard massless closed states.
-The soft theorems for the graviton and dilaton were again uncovered, and it was shown that an additional factorizing soft operator proportional to the string slope $\alpha'$ appears at subsubleading order, when the soft state is a graviton, while the dilaton soft theorem remains equal to the field theory result of Ref.
-[9].
-By including the $\alpha'$ corrections in the three-point amplitude for massless states, this was shown to again follow from gauge invariance of the scattering amplitudes.
+The soft theorems for the graviton and dilaton were again uncovered, and it was shown that an additional factorizing soft operator proportional to the string slope α' appears at subsubleading order, when the soft state is a graviton, while the dilaton soft theorem remains equal to the field theory result of ref.
+[28].
+By including the α' corrections in the three-point amplitude for massless states, this was shown to again follow from gauge invariance of the scattering amplitudes.
 While this shows that the graviton soft theorem at subsubleading order is not universal, but depends on higher-order operators in its effective action, it is intriguing to think that the soft behavior of the dilaton is universal in any theory through subsubleading order, signalling some underlying hidden symmetry.
-(For recent discussions on existing relations between broken symmetries of Lagrangians and soft theorems, see Refs.
-[10, 9].)
-Indeed, as shown in Ref.
-[9], the dilaton soft theorem does bare striking resemblance to the soft theorem of the Nambu-Goldstone boson of spontaneously broken conformal symmetry, which is universal through subsubleading order.
+(For recent discussions on existing relations between broken symmetries of Lagrangians and soft theorems, see refs.
+[28-35].)
+Indeed, as shown in ref.
+[28], the dilaton soft theorem does bare striking resemblance to the soft theorem of the Nambu-Goldstone boson of spontaneously broken conformal symmetry, which is universal through subsubleading order.